Choosing a Sand Media Filter

 Once the pressure between the inlet and the outlet reaches the differential pressure of 7.5 psi, an automatic valve is actuated and one tank is closed off from the inlet, forcing clean water from the other tank or tanks to push upward from the outlet and forcing the debris through the backwash line.
 This forces a great amount of water through the tank -up to 200 gpm.
 Plan on a large collection area for the water that will discharge from the backwash line.

-When should a grower use a sand media filter instead of an auto screen filter of manual filter?
+When should you use a sand media filter instead of an auto screen filter or manual filter?
 Sand media filters can be used in with most water sources.
 They are great for removing organic material from irrigation water.
 They also work well to remove silts and other small inorganic particles.
 The only time sand media filters should not be used is when the water source carries a sand particle with a higher density than the media in the tank.

 There are several types of sand media filters made from a variety of metals and plastics produced by many manufacturers.
 Sometimes there is confusion over what is and isn’t important in their construction.